contentful-labs/gqli.rb/README.md

 ### Creating a GraphQL Client

-For the examples throught this README, we'll be using the Contentful and Github GraphQL APIs.
+For the examples throughout this README, we'll be using the Contentful and Github GraphQL APIs.
 Therefore, here's the initialization code required for both of them:

 ```ruby